fstab50/stslib/README.md

 ## Purpose ##

-**stsAval** (pronounced "sts Aah-val" spanish for _sts trustee_) is a python3 library that requests
+**stsAval** (pronounced "sts Aah-val" - Spanish for "sts _trustee_") is a python3 library that requests
-temporary credentials from [Amazon Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) for roles that normally require
+and manages temporary credentials from [Amazon Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) for roles that normally
-mfa credentials in order to authenticate.
+require mfa credentials in order to authenticate.

-A primary use case for the **stsAval** library is to generate a temporary set of AWS access credentials for
+A primary use case for the **stsAval** library is to generate a temporary set of AWS access credentials
-automation tools running on your local machine.
+for automation tools running on your local machine.

 **stsAval** manages temporary credentials generates credentials in memory for applications that
 need access to iam roles at AWS.
 If temporary credentials are needed for extended periods (> 1 hour),
-**stsAval** will automatically generate renew sts credentials when needed.
+**stsAval** will automatically renew sts credentials before expiration.

 See [v0.2.1 Release Notes](./notes/release_v0.2.1.md)